 The purpose of the Driver Education course is to introduce students to the highway transportation system and to strategies that will develop driving knowledge related to today's and tomorrow's motorized society.
 It will also provide an in-depth study of the scope and nature of accident problems and their solutions.
 The content should include, but not be limited to the following: vehicle control and traffic procedure, defensive strategies for driving, natural laws and their application to driving, energy efficient and safe enjoyable vehicle ownership, physical and mental factors, legal and moral obligations, knowledge of motorcycle operations and interactions in the system, planning for safe travel to include map studies, the effects of alcohol and other drugs on driving performance and distracted driving prevention and consequences.

-Additional Driving Experience Opportunities Available through Collier County Sheriff’s Office – TEEN DRIVER CHALLENGES please visit their website for more information.2018 SUMMER DRIVER EDUCATION PROGRAM INFORMATIONREGISTRATION IS CLOSED - SUMMER DRIVER PROGRAM INFO FOR 2018-19SY will be released in February - Stay Tuned!!!!2018 Registration ProcessStep 1: PLEASE CLICK HERE TO REVIEW PRINTABLE CALENDAR SCHEDULE AND FULL DETAILS OF SUMMER PROGRAM to review and confirm that your son or daughter is able to commit to the program requirements for the time required in the attached detailed information sheetPLEASE NOTE SESSION 1 IS FULL (as of 8am 3/29) - SESSION 2 is FULL (4/13)Step 2: Pre-registration - You may pick up the preregistration form as well as the information sheet ahead of time beginning March 19th in the school counseling welcome center
+2021 SUMMER DRIVER EDUCATION PROGRAM IS HERE!!!Registration Process - PRE-REGISTRATION at CCPS High Schools with the School Counselor Secretary - SPOTS ARE LIMITED to 36 students for SESSION 1 and 36 Students for SESSION 2Step 1: DOWNLOAD PRINTABLE CALENDAR to review and confirm that your son or daughter is able to commit to the program requirements for the time required in the attached detailed information sheetStep 2: Pre-registration - You may pick up the preregistration form as well as the information sheet ahead of time beginning March 22nd in the school counseling welcome center or download here

-- For home school, private or charter school students, with residency in Collier County, who wish to participate in our summer program registration will occur only at MLK Administrative Center located at 5775 Osceola Trail from 8-12 on March 26th and March 27th 1-4pm on or until seats are filled - please ask for Mark Rosenbalm at the front desk.
+- For home school, private or charter school students, with residency in Collier County, who wish to participate in our summer program, registration will occur at MLK Administrative Center located at 5775 Osceola Trail from 8-1pm on March 30 - please ask for Mark Rosenbalm at the front desk.

-Program Overview: 2 session options(FULL) Session 1 Blue group Option will run June 11th - June 14th and follow daily schedule and times below(FULL) Session 2 Green Group Option will run June 18th - June 21st and follow daily schedules and times belowProgram Requirements:
+Program Overview: 2 session optionsSession 1: Blue group Option will run June 21-24 and follow daily schedule and times belowSession 2: Green Group Option will run June 28-July 1 and follow daily schedules and times belowProgram Requirements:

-- Day 1: 8am-12:30pm
+- Day 1: 8am-12:00pm

-- Day 2: 8am-12:30pm
+- Day 2: 8am-12:00pm

-- Day 3: 8am-12:30pm
+- Day 3: 8am-12:00pm

 - 100% attendance required for receipt of 30-hour certificate (may be used for participating insurance discounts)